Itsey/itsey.github.io/docs/molly-rules.md

 #### <a name="MC0202"></a> MC0202 -Unapproved Licenses Are Banned

-When a license changes to one that is not approved then they are added to the band list, typically this affect versions of libraries.
+When a license changes to one that is not approved then they are added to the banned list, typically this affect versions of libraries.
 Fluent.Assertions v8 and above may not be used.

 ### MC04XXX - Source Repository AntiPatterns